lake62/jacob-tutorial/content/post/html-test.md

 In the Atom Styleguide I found some interesting style snippets.
 I wonder if they will work on static sites as well.
 If they work the checkboxes would be especially nice.
 To follow along with a tutorial and check off steps.

+Update: I just reviewed gfm-markdown also enables you to toggle checkboxes.

+- [ ] my gfm checkbox

 ## HTML snippets